alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 torch.linalg.eigvalsh(mats).sum()
 ```

-The reason I ran eigenvalue computation is "warmup" - I want PyTorch to do whatever setup it needs to run CUDA kernels, so next time we invoke `eigvalsh` it is going to be a "clean" run not contaminated by setup:
+The reason I ran the eigenvalue computation once is as a "warmup" - I want PyTorch to do whatever setup it needs to run CUDA kernels, so next time we invoke `eigvalsh` it is going to be a "clean" run not contaminated by setup:
 ```python
 %%time
 torch.linalg.eigvalsh(mats).sum()